shivesh01/Working-on-it/README.md

 ```python
 DataFrame.columns = ['X', 'Y', 'Z']
 ```
-Our CSV contains three columns without names, so you need to assign names to columns, and using DataFrame.columns assign the first column to be X, the second column to be Y, and the third column to be Z. I know you might be wondering what these are, these are coordinates of the point of the Mountain like longitude, latitude, and altitude.
+Your `DataFrame` contains three columns without labels, so you need to assign labels to columns, and using `DataFrame.columns` assign the first column to be X, the second column to be Y, and the third column to be Z. I know you might be wondering what these are, these are coordinates of the point of the Mountain like longitude, latitude, and altitude.

-Fun Fact: We got exactly 552 coordinates
+Fun Fact: We got exactly 552 coordinates.

 ```python
 DataFrame['X'] = pd.Categorical(DataFrame['X'])